-The Session Analysis of MoEngage Analytics helps you understand all about the users' interaction with your web and mobile apps.
-Session analysis is being used for products & design improvements.
+The Session Analysis of MoEngage Analytics helps you understand the user interaction with your web and mobile apps.
+Session analysis is used for product and design improvements.
 Sessions provide the quality of the user sessions on your app and web.

-You can use Session Analysis to answer questions as -
+You can use Session Analysis to answer the following questions:

 - Session Duration & Average Session Duration

-- Total No of Sessions & No of Sessions Per User
+- Total number of Sessions and Number of Sessions Per User

-- No of Events in Session, No of Unique Events in Session, Events per Session & Unique Events per session
+- Number of Events in Session, Number of Unique Events in Session, Events per Session and Unique Events per session

 - Count of Sessions with specific Event (Example Conversion)